Do you know about Youtube Marketing?

 While most people would likely answer Facebook, the correct answer is actually YouTube.
 According to a recent GlobalWebIndex survey, 85 percent of adults in all five world regions (excluding China) said they regularly visited YouTube, compared to 76 percent for Facebook, and 40 percent for Twitter.

 As you consider YouTube as a marketing alternative for your business (and if you’re not, maybe you should), here are 5 content ideas that can help put “you” in YouTube”.

 Every business owner has something they can teach someone else.
 And helping your site visitors understand more about a process or product is a fantastic way to position yourself as an expert.

 As you think about things you can teach, here are a few examples to give you an idea of how others are using YouTube:

-• Proper way to clean a paint brush
+• The proper way to clean a paintbrush

 • Best steps to staining a deck